Pickleball for Pink Presented by Texas Oncology

 Play to Conquer Breast Cancer!

-This breast cancer awareness month, “Pickleball for Pink” is donating its proceeds to Women Who Conquer Cancer - a groundbreaking sub-program of "Conquer Cancer" that grants Young Investigator Awards (YIA) and Career Development Awards to women scientists.
+This year, “Pickleball for Pink” is donating its proceeds to Women Who Conquer Cancer - a groundbreaking sub-program of "Conquer Cancer" that grants Young Investigator Awards (YIA) and Career Development Awards to women scientists.
 When we meet our goal, all donations will go to a YIA that will enable the recipient to launch a research project focussed on the hereditary nature of breast cancer.

 1 in 8 women will be diagnosed with breast cancer during her lifetime, 1 in 1,000 pregnancies leave the mother with pregnancy-associated breast-cancer, and an estimated 30% or more of all breast cancer in young women is diagnosed in the few years after a woman has had a baby.
 Compared to older women, young women generally face more aggressive cancers, lower survival rates, and statistics show there has been a slow rise in cases each year.